-- Complaints and feedback are heard with a view to helping us improve our service delivery. - An open and transparent complaint handling system, which provides a free mechanism to raise and pursue complaints and grievances is adhered to - Complaint handling is undertaken in a fair and objective manner and at no cost to the student - WAI staff handle complaints courteously, impartially, within established timeframes, and by making assessments based on merit. - That there is no reprisal, or disadvantage afforded to complainants, provided that complaints are not knowingly false or vexatious.
+- Complaints and feedback are heard with a view to helping us improve our service delivery. - An open and transparent complaint handling system, which provides a free mechanism to raise and pursue complaints and grievances and which is adhered to. - Complaint handling is undertaken in a fair and objective manner and at no cost to the student. - WAI employees handle complaints courteously, impartially, within established timeframes and by making assessments based on merit. - That there is no reprisal.

 - That we retain a level of responsibility for services carried out by third parties who we have engaged to act on our behalf.
 WAI's complaint handling system also covers complaints against these third parties. - Complaints and any request for an appeal will be acknowledged in writing and finalised as soon as is practicable.
-A student's circumstances will also be considered when establishing a timeframe for resolution (for example, the expiry date of an International student's current student visa). - We are accountable, both internally and externally, for our decision making and complaint handling performance.
+A student's circumstances will also be considered when establishing a timeframe for resolution (for example, the expiry date of an international student's current student visa). - We are accountable, both internally and externally, for our decision making and complaint handling performance.
 Explanations and reasons for our decisions will be provided, which allows for scrutiny of decisions made.
 Decisions are also subject to appropriate review processes. - Any party who is not satisfied with the resolution to a complaint or grievance has the right to request a review, or to appeal the decision.
-Reviews and appeals will be conducted by senior experienced WAI staff who have not been involved in the matter previously, to try and ensure the process is as independent as possible. - A complainant, or appellant, who is unsatisfied by the resolution to their complaint or appeal, WAI will make it clear to the student that they can request a review by a party that is independent of both the RTO, and the complainant or appellant. - That WAI provide a written statement of the outcome to the complainant.
+Reviews and appeals will be conducted by senior, experienced WAI employees who have not been involved in the matter previously to ensure the process is as independent as possible. - WAI will make it clear to the student that they can request a review by a party that is independent of both WAI and the complainant or appellant where the complainant, or appellant, is unsatisfied by the resolution to their complaint or appeal. - WAI will provide a written statement of the outcome to the complainant. - Reporting knowingly false or vexatious complaints is a violation of WAI's Code of Conduct.